otisdog8/news-express-api/writeup.md

 ## What we learned
 ---
-As this was our first hackathon, we learned several valuable lessons that can be applied to various aspects of our lives.
-We quickly realized that collaboration is crucial to success and that effective communication and teamwork are essential to creating something impactful.
-We also learned the importance of time management, prioritizing tasks, and delegating responsibilities to ensure that everything was completed on time.
-The hackathon environment also sparked our creativity, and we discovered that thinking outside the box and coming up with innovative solutions to problems were crucial to success.
-Overall, our first hackathon was an enriching experience, and we look forward to applying these lessons to future projects and challenges.
+As this was our first hackathon, we learned several lessons that could apply to future hackathons.
+We realized that collaboration is crucial to success and that effective communication and teamwork are essential to creating a successful hack.
+Having only 36 hours working in a team 4 posed a significant challenge - getting relevant key tasks done in a timely manner and distributing the work efficiently was difficult.
+The hackathon environment also sparked our creativity, and we discovered that coming up with innovative solutions to crucial problems was crucial to success.
+Overall, our first hackathon was an enjoyable experience, and we look forward to applying these lessons to future projects and hackathons.

 From a technical perspective, we all improved our abilities to work on various parts of the MERN stack and with JavaScript and APIs in general.
 We also improved our skills in Git and GitHub.
 Lastly, we learned a great deal about how to work around usage limitations in APIs, which were common as we primarily used free trials.